tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 printing script library to print the contents of any text field using a simple command.

-LiveCode also includes a full set of features to access and set printer device options, including options such as margins, page range and number of copies.
+The engine includes a full set of features to access and set printer device options, including options such as margins, page range and number of copies.
 This feature is invaluable if you want to produce a high resolution PDF file from your stack.

 ## Controlling Printer Device Settings

-LiveCode gives you full programmatic control over your printer device and any available settings.
+The engine gives you full programmatic control over your printer device and any available settings.

 ### Choosing a Printer